databricks/scala-style-guide/README.md

 }
 ```

+Of course, the situation in which a class grows this long is strongly discouraged, and is generally reserved only for building certain public APIs.

 ### <a name='imports'>Imports</a>

-- __Do NOT use wildcard imports__, unless you are importing more than 6 entities.
+- __Do NOT use wildcard imports__, unless you are importing more than 6 entities, or implicit methods.
 Wildcard imports make the code less robust to external changes.
 - Always import packages using absolute paths (e.g. `scala.util.Random`) instead of relative ones (e.g. `util.Random`).
 - In addition, sort imports in the following order:
   * `java.*` and `javax.*`